 Pro Tip: SEO is one of the components of search engine marketing.
 PPC is another way to get search engine traffic faster than SEO.
 Read SEM Vs SEO for the differences.

 What is Local SEO?

-Local SEO is another term that is closely related with small businesses.
-In simple terms, Local SEO refers to a number of factors you can use to optimize your website for location aware searches.
+Local SEO is another term that is closely related to small businesses.
+In simple terms, Local SEO refers to a number of factors you can use to optimize your website for location-aware searches.